WHO WE ARE

 2002

-Deryl McKissack expands the organization into the Chicago region, ultimately working on large programs for the Chicago Public Schools, Chicago Housing Authority and O’Hare Modernization Program.
+Deryl McKissack expands the organization into the Chicago region, to begin working on large programs for Chicago Public Schools, Chicago Housing Authority and the City of Chicago (O'Hare International Airport).

 2002